-The certificate is valid for five years from the date of completion of the initial examination and may be renewed for a further five years on application, provided evidence is produced.
+The certificate is valid for five years from the date of completion of the initial examination.
+The radiation safety certificate holders may only be renewed by examination every five years.

 Certificates are only valid provided they:

 - a) Are within date. - b) Are on standard cream CSWIP paper bearing the CSWIP logo in black on gold signed by an officer of CSWIP and embossed with the CSWIP stamp. - c) Have been signed by the individual to whom the certificate is awarded. - d) Are accompanied by a valid official CSWIP identity card. - e) Accompanied by a valid visual acuity test issued within the previous twelve months.